-A. Muti-User Detection and Interference Cancelation
+A. Multiuser Detection and Interference Cancelation

-Before diving into the deep description of the key techniques of NOMA, let us first give a brief overview for the multi-user detection (MUD) and IC.
+Before diving into the deep description of the key techniques of NOMA, let us first give a brief overview for the multiuser detection (MUD) and IC.

-1) Muti-User Detection: The idea of simultaneously receiving the multiple users signals and detecting them is not new, its history goes back to the 1970s, please see Cover's work on BCs [25] and Etten's work on multi-user sequence estimator [48].
-Then Verdu discovered the optimal multi-user receiver of CDMA systems in the 1980s [27], which is based on the maximum-likelihood receiver detecting multiple users in parallel.
+1) Multiuser Detection: The idea of simultaneously receiving the multiple user signals and detecting them is not new; its history goes back to the 1970s (see Cover's work on BCs [25] and Etten's work on multiuser sequence estimator [48]).
+Then, Verdu discovered the optimal multiuser receiver of CDMA systems in the 1980s [27], which is based on the maximum-likelihood receiver detecting multiple users in parallel.
 We take CDMA as an example to illustrate MUD.
-Rather than allocating orthogonal RBs to different users as in FDMA and TDMA, CDMA codes superimposes the signals of multiple users with the aid of unique, user-specific signature referred to as spreading codes.
+Rather than allocating orthogonal RBs to different users as in FDMA and TDMA, CDMA codes superimpose the signals of multiple users with the aid of unique, userspecific signature referred to as spreading codes.
 If we use orthogonal K-chip, we can only support K users.
-But when using non-orthogonal m-sequences in the spirit of NOMA, we can have many more users.
-Multiple access interference (MAI) limits the capacity and performance of CDMA systems.
-While the MAI caused by a single interfering user is generally small, the system becomes interference-limited as the number of interferers or their power increases [49], [50].
+But when using nonorthogonal m-sequences in the spirit of NOMA, we can have many more users.
+Multiple-access interference (MAI) limits the capacity and performance of CDMA systems.
+While the MAI caused by a single interfering user is generally small, the system becomes interference limited as the number of interferers or their power increases [49], [50].
 MUD exploiting the knowledge of both the spreading code and timing (and possibly amplitude and phase) information of multiple users has been regarded as an efficient strategy of improving the system capacity.
 Various MUD algorithms, such as the optimal maximum-likelihood sequence estimation [27], [51], turbo decoding, matched filter SIC [52], and parallel interference cancellation (PIC) have been designed to reduce the MAI at an affordable complexity cost.
-Table 1 of [33] illustrates the high-level comparison for different types of multi-user receivers.
+Table 1 in [33] illustrates the high-level comparison for different types of multiuser receivers.